tensorflow/community/rfcs/20200824-e2e-text-preprocessing.md

 ## Design Proposal

 We propose a new suite of text preprocessing APIs to empower the end-to-end transformation of text to model inputs in TensorFlow.
-We propose to provide: a suite of Python functions and classes for defining the APIs of reusable building blocks and the actual tensor-to-tensor computations (incorporating the BertTokenizer class, which has existed since 2019). a parallel suite of Keras Layer classes to make the same transformations immediately usable in Keras.
-These classes have enough responsibilities of their own (serialization, resource handling) to pull their weight.
+We propose to provide a suite of Python functions and classes for defining the APIs of reusable building blocks and the actual tensor-to-tensor computations (incorporating the BertTokenizer class, which has existed since 2019).
 All components are compatible with a tf.data input pipeline for training/evaluation and can be packaged into a SavedModel.

 In particular, we propose the following API additions to TF.Text:
 - `Splitter`